request an appointment online.

 Join via Zoom

 The Labyrinth is viewed as a metaphor for life and offers lessons as we walk or trace the path.
 Walking or tracing the labyrinth can help us address challenges, meditate, and find peace and serenity.
 The path helps us become still and centered.
-Join us to learn and experience this meditation practice.
+Join us to experience this meditative practice.

 10-11 a.m.